mawo7952/mawo7952.github.io/eda_projects.md

 Recent research demonstrates that urbanization can alter vegetation phenology, with the start of the growing season found to be significantly associated with elevated land-surface temperatures, such as those found in urban areas (Jia et al., 2021).
 In other work, differences between urban and rural tree phenology have been linked not only to temperature but also to species composition.
 Some species exhibit increased temperature sensitivity in urban environments, leading to stronger phenological shifts than climate alone would predict (Wu et al., 2025).

-Taken together, these findings point towards a consistent pattern: the Urban Heat Island effect tends to advance vegetation greenness and alter peak timing, though local climate and species composition shape the exact nature of the shift.
+Taken together, these findings point towards a consistent pattern: the warming of urban areas, such as through the Urban Heat Island effect, tend to advance vegetation greenness and alter peak timing, though local climate and species composition shape the exact nature of the shift.

 Boulder County provides a particularly compelling setting for examining these dynamics.
 It contains a rapidly growing urban corridor along the Front Range, immediately adjacent to steep elevation gradients and snow-dominated mountain systems.
 This juxtaposition creates an ideal natural laboratory for investigating how urban warming shapes local vegetation phenology.